OlgaRyb/pgFMU/README.md

 # Third-party software

-pgFMU relies on a number of third-party software, namely JModelica. please make sure to install JModelica firstly.
+pgFMU relies on a third-party software, namely JModelica. please make sure to install JModelica firstly.

-Python packages:
+pgFMU also relies on the following Python packages:
  - pyFMI
  - pymodelica
  - Modestpy